Tuesday, March 24, 2026

 3) Category leaders

 These leaders carry P&L responsibility and must deliver results within the allocation.
-They own the outcomes—not the rhetoric.
+They own the outcomes.

 • Corporate level: align to strategy, balance risk/return, ensure coherence